How Much Does It Cost to Build a Website for a Small Business

 WordPress website cost

-WordPress is the most common choice for a small business website because it allows full control over layout, plugins, and long term growth.
+WordPress is the most common choice for a small business website because it allows full control over layout, plugins, and long-term growth.
 The platform itself is free, yet the total cost of building a website with WordPress includes hosting, a domain name, premium themes, and any development work.
-Many small businesses spend a modest amount for a starter site, while more advanced builds with custom design and plugins cost more.
+Many small businesses spend a modest amount for a starter site, while more advanced builds with custom design and plugins cost more, often AED 3,700–18,400+ in Dubai due to local agency expertise and integrations.

 WordPress website pricing components